Bernalillo County, NM Building Permits: Review Times and Permit Guide

 Frequently Asked Questions About Bernalillo County Building Permits

-How long does it take to get a building permit in Bernalillo County?
+How do I get a building permit in Bernalillo County?

 How much does a building permit cost in Bernalillo County?